-Today:

-- Privacy

-- Security and Attacks

-- Cryptography

-Your Privacy Online

-Your Activities Online are not always Private

-Government Monitoring of Online Activities (Privacy vs. Safety)

-Business Access to Information

-- Credit Card Usage / Credit History used to Target Advertisements

-- Cookies (Third-Party Cookies from Ad Companies)

-Employer vs. Employee Privacy

-- E-mail Privacy is not protected under legislation like paper mail encrypted - encode the information so that you and only trusted people can access the information.

-E-commerce and Secure Transactions

-Information exchanged online (credit card numbers) can be encrypted to keep it secure.

-Web-Browser's Encryption

-SSL - Secure Socket Layer Protocol for secure transactions.

-- URL's start with a https:// - Uses certificates to verify that a Web server really is what it claims it to be

-Email

-• PGP (Pretty Good Privacy) can be used to encrypt messages.

-Why is there a lack of security online?
+resources:

+• reading: Reed chapters 18

+forms of attack

+- Threats to integrity - - e.g., an intruder modifies data stored in a database (like a credit card balance) or data is modified in transit. - Confidentiality threats Reading private data of a company or an individual (e.g., stealing credit card details) - Denial-of-service threats (threats to availability) - Doing something which prevents a web-server from fulfilling its function; e.g., flooding a web-server with requests and thus overloading it. - Authentication threats - Pretending to be someone who you are not why is there lack of security
-• Internet and WWW computing standards (IP, HTTP, etc.) are public.
-Security problems arise from the Internet and WWW being open and distributed systems.

-• The Internet is open and pervasive.
-Anyone may connect to it, and connections are everywhere.

-• The Internet has many interconnecting components. e.g., a message from one computer to another will pass over many others, thus giving these others opportunities for espionage, etc.

-• Web servers are extensible: they can be connected to all types of technologies (e.g., database servers) which may transform their functionality.

-• Development speeds are very fast.
-Until recently, security has often been ignored in software development!

-• HTML/HTTP were not designed for e-commerce but for document storage and transfer. e.g., browsers had limited functionality initially.
+- Internet and WWW computing standards (IP, HTTP, etc.) are public.
+Security problems arise from the Internet and WWW being open and distributed systems. - The Internet is open and pervasive.
+Anyone may connect to it, and connections are everywhere. - The Internet has many interconnecting components. e.g., a message from one computer to another will pass over many others, thus giving these others opportunities for espionage, etc - Web servers are extensible: they can be connected to all types of technologies (e.g., database servers) which may transform their functionality. - Development speeds are very fast.
+Until recently, security has often been ignored in software development! - HTML/HTTP were not designed for e-commerce but for document storage and transfer. e.g., browsers had limited functionality initially.

-Forms of Attack

-• Threats to integrity -

-e.g., an intruder modifies data stored in a database (like a credit card balance) or data is modified in transit.

-• Confidentiality threats -

-Reading private data of a company or an individual (e.g., stealing credit card details)

-• Denial-of-service threats (threats to availability) -

-Doing something which prevents a web-server from fulfilling its function; e.g., flooding a web-server with requests and thus overloading it.

-• Authentication threats -

-Pretending to be someone who you are not

-Types of Attacks
+types of attacks

-• Passive attacks
+- Passive attacks

-- Eavesdropping on messages (ex: sniffing)
+- Eavesdropping on messages

--Traffic analysis - An eavesdropper may be able to guess the content of a message by looking at the pattern of traffic (ex:WW II intelligence)
+- Traffic analysis An eavesdropper may be able to guess the content of a message by looking at the pattern of traffic; e.g., cold war warning systems

-• Active attacks
+- Active attacks

-Masquerades - Pretending to be someone whom you are not ("phishing" e-mails)
+- Masquerades Pretending to be someone whom you are not

-Replay attacks - Capturing a data unit and retransmission for an unauthorized effect.
+- Replay attacks Capturing a data unit and retransmission for an unauthorized effect.

-- Modification-of-message attacks - Denial-of-service attacks
+- Modification-of-message attacks

+- Denial-of-service attacks

-Example of Attacks
+examples of attacks

-Low-tech attacks (Social Engineering)

-- Guessing passwords - Stealing passwords

-- Taking advantage of poor physical or clerical controls, e.g., bank employees creating fictitious accounts

-- Soliciting information from users which appears to be genuine but is not, e.g., pop-up windows masquerading as the on-line seller but are not

-Destructive devices

-E-mail bomb - An email with a very large attachment, thus overwhelming the connection.

-- Denial-of-service attacks (e.g. bot-nets) - Programs which spawn others, which in turn spawn others, etc. - The "ping of death": packets of data larger than permitted by TCP-IP often cause the receiving computer to crash.
+- Low-tech attacks - Guessing passwords - Stealing passwords - Taking advantage of poor physical or clerical controls, e.g., bank employees creating fictitious accounts - Soliciting information from users which appears to be genuine but is not, e.g., pop-up windows masquerading as the on-line seller but are not - Destructive devices - E-mail bomb An email with a very large attachment, thus overwhelming the connection. - Denial-of-service attacks - \ Programs which spawn others, which in turn spawn others, etc. - $\ast$ The "ping of death": packets of data larger than permitted by TCP-IP often cause the receiving computer to crash.